 Shortcuts are the key to being productive in Microsoft Excel.
-People may sign up for Microsoft Excel training to learn about formulas and PivotTables but they’re also looking for more efficient ways to do things.
+People are always looking for more efficient ways to do things.

 Being able to swap two adjacent cells in a spreadsheet might seem like something you won’t need to do often but if you can perform seemingly small everyday tasks more efficiently, you’d be surprised how much time you can save!